-There are various structured activity sessions provided at camp and the time is divided between workshops outward bounds and creative activities.
-Participants are divided into groups which rotate around the activities on a daily basis so they will have a morning of outwards bounds activities and then an afternoon of three workshops or vice versa.
+There are various structured activity sessions provided at camp and the time is divided between workshops, outward bounds, and creative activities.
+Participants are divided into groups which rotate around the activities on a daily basis so they will have a morning of outwards bounds activities and then an afternoon of workshops, or vice versa.

-All workshops are youth friendly and involve interactive games, role-play and discussion.
-They are all about HIV related topics – medicine, talking to others, general HIV knowledge, knowing your rights – and are faciliated by experts.
-There are also therapeutic art based workshops where the young people are encouraged to express themselves and their feels about living with HIV.
+All workshops are youth friendly and involve interactive games, role-plays and discussion.
+They are all about HIV related topics – medicine, talking to others, general HIV knowledge, knowing your rights – and are facilitated by experts.
+There are also therapeutic arts based workshops where the young people are encouraged to express themselves and their feelings about living with HIV.

 The evenings are co-organised with a group of former camp attendees who have moved on to become camp leaders.
 They organise games and group activities, host performances and run the party on the last night.